jcervas/teaching/2025-2026/class-cmu-2026-84-352/readme.md

 Democracy in the United States is looking a bit rickety.
 A notable portion of the American populace, often long before any ballots are cast, holds a persistent belief that the electoral process is flawed or ‘rigged’.
 This sentiment is exacerbated by instances where the majority’s preferences seem to be ignored or sidelined.
 In recent years, there have been notable shifts in the judiciary, with long-established legal precedents being overturned, often contrary to widespread public opinion.
 Additionally, the progress achieved in the realm of voting rights since the 1960s is facing setbacks in numerous states.
 A particularly alarming indication of the vulnerability of our democratic institutions occurred five years ago with the then (and now)-president’s unconstitutional attempts to maintain power, culminating in a violent insurrection against the U.S. government.

 This course will provide an in-depth exploration of the essential aspects of representation and voting rights, concentrating on ensuring election integrity, achieving fair redistricting, and promoting a just democracy.
-We will examine the historical trajectory of voting rights in the U.S., confront contemporary challenges to our democratic processes, and consider a range of reforms to strengthen democratic representation in our society.
-Additionally, we will discuss how political polarization is impacting even non-political institutions.
+We will confront contemporary challenges to our democratic processes and consider a range of reforms to strengthen democratic representation in our society.
+We will discuss how political polarization is impacting even non-political institutions.
 An example of this is the recent campaign against the former president of Harvard, who was both the university’s first Black president and second female president.
 Her academic background in political science, with a focus overlapping this course’s content, adds relevance to this discussion.

 The course is structured to provide a comprehensive understanding of these issues, encouraging critical analysis and informed debate about the state and future of democracy in the United States.
-The course will combine lectures with interactive discussions, case studies, guest speakers, and project-based learning.
+The course will combine lectures with interactive discussions, case studies, (potentially) guest speakers, and project-based learning.
 Students will engage in critical analysis of current events, participate in simulations, and conduct research projects to propose solutions for enhancing democratic representation.

 1. *Materials*: We will use a variety of materials, all of which will be make available to you at no cost.
 2. *Meetings*: We will meet on Tuesdays and Thursdays from 2:00pm to 3:20pm. [**Posner Hall (POS) 153**](https://www.cmu.edu/computing/services/teach-learn/tes/classrooms/locations/porter.html)
 3. *Electronics*: In this course, the use of laptops and other electronic devices is permitted with the understanding that they are powerful tools for learning when used appropriately.
-However, it’s crucial to recognize that any usage outside of regular course-related activities can be a significant distraction to both the user and surrounding peers.
+However, it is crucial to recognize that any usage outside of regular course-related activities can be a significant distraction to both the user and surrounding peers.
 You may *not* use laptops, iPads, etc., in class except to the extent that it furthers your learning for our class.
 Please put away your phones before class begins.
+Failure to abide by this clause can result in a reduction in your grade.
 4. *Evaluation*: Final Grades will be assigned based on the following weights:

      **Online Discussion Board** = 15%